top of page

 Dusty Weis:

-It's the most notoriously disastrous photo op in history, blamed in part for squandering Dukakis's 17 point lead in the 1988 presidential election against future President George H. W. Bush.
-In the spirit of election week, we'll explore what led up to the catastrophe, and its lasting impact on the world of public relations and marketing, with one Democrat and one Republican, both of whom have worked in the White House.
+And in the spirit of the upcoming election, I want to explore what led up to the catastrophe, and its lasting impact on the world of public relations and marketing, with one Democrat and one Republican, both of whom worked in the White House.

 Dusty Weis: